partykit/partykit/apps/docs/src/content/docs/examples/app-examples/chat-app-with-ai-and-auth.md

 ---
 title: Chat app with user avatars, AI agents, and auth (Next.js)
-description: ...
+description: The official PartyKit Next.js template features multiple chatrooms with chat history, avatars, and AI NPCs interacting with your users
 ---

-Our Next.js template features multiple chatrooms with chat history, avatars, and AI NPCs interacting with your users.
+The official PartyKit Next.js template features multiple chatrooms with chat history, avatars, and AI NPCs interacting with your users.

 ![chat app](../../../../assets/chat-app.png)